The Latest: Trump meets Starmer and disagrees with Netanyahu's claim of no starvation in Gaza

 Trump confirmed he and Starmer would talk about the humanitarian situation in Gaza.

-Egypt’s leader on Monday called on U.S. President Donald Trump to help stop the war in Gaza and deliver humanitarian aid to the strip’s desperate population.
+Egypt’s leader on Monday called on Trump to help stop the war in Gaza and deliver humanitarian aid to the strip’s desperate population.

 In a televised speech, President Abdel Fattah el-Sissi said the American leader is "the one who is able to stop the war, deliver the aid and end this suffering."